samuelbauta/samuelbauta/README.md

 </br>

- 🔭 I’m currently working on **A Connect 4 App**
+ I’m currently working on **A Anime Gallery and Blog Post**

- 🌱 I’m currently learning **HTML, CSS, JavaScript, and React**
+ I’m currently learning **Next.js, AWS, Cloud Dev, and improving my UI/UX skills**

-💬 Ask me about **My Passion For Innovation And My Future Plans**
+Ask me about **My Passion For Innovation And My Future Plans**

-⚡ Fun fact **Capybaras are the largest rodents in the world, but they’re incredibly social and friendly!**
+⚡ Fun fact **90% of the world's data was created in the last two years.**

  </div>